swentel/indieweb/README.md

 on request is minimal.

 By default, imagecache_external stores all files in public://externals.
-If you want to make it more dynamic, for instancy, by year and month, add following line to settings.php
+If you want to make it more dynamic, for instance, by year and month, add following line to settings.php

 $config['imagecache_external.settings']['imagecache_directory'] = 'externals/' . date('Y') . '/' . date('m');